 makes the motor rotate.
 Clear?

-light bulb on-and-off), this process of switching in motors is called
+light bulb on-and-off), this process of switching the fields on and off within the motor is called

 commutation.
 How is it done?
 Simple, really because if you look closely